Introversion and anxiety are not the same thing, but they can exist in the same person at the same time.

 Living in a society where introverts are still considered fairly abnormal, it’s easy to convince myself that I’m not valued at work or as a friend.
 Toss that together with anxiety, and I find myself in a slump, absolutely certain that I’m completely worthless.
 That’s where positive self-talk comes in.
 It may seem cheesy, but it really helps.
 So when I’m feeling anxious, I try to remind myself of the following things:

 - I have many positive qualities and am worthy of love.
 I would not have the amazing friends I do if I were a bad person.

 - I am a worthy employee.
 Introverts are capable of much more than they’re given credit for, and I am a dedicated worker who does her job well.

 - I have a lot to offer society at large.
 I am a social activist and animal lover; I work hard to make the world a better place.

 - And, as Stuart Smalley said, “I’m good enough, I’m smart enough, and doggone it, people like me.”

 Self-care is different for each person.
-One person may choose to take long baths and keep a journal while another may choose to run marathons and volunteer at the animal shelter.
+One person may choose to take long baths and keep a journal while another may choose to run marathons and volunteer at an animal shelter.
 No matter what self-care looks like for you, the end goal should be to reduce stress, improve your relationships, retain a positive work/life balance, and nurture your mental and physical well-being.

 Life isn’t easy as an anxious introvert.
-Though I have to work hard to stay positive, I’m lucky enough to be surrounded by supportive friends, family, and coworkers.
-Being aware of what behaviors are a result of my anxiety — and what are simply part of being introverted — allows me to make positive changes and work toward a better future.
-And that’s something worth fighting for!
+Though I have to work hard to stay positive, I’m lucky to be surrounded by supportive friends, family, and coworkers.
+Being aware of what behaviors are a result of my anxiety — and what are simply part of being introverted — allows me to make positive changes and work toward a better future for myself.